MSeidelFed/KineticMSI/README.md

   [5,] "Sample_X"    | "PIP2492"  | ""         | "4"           |  "0"           | "70000"     |
   [6,] "Sample_X"    | "PIP2492"  | ""         | "5"           |  "0"           | "70000"     |

-and can be obtained from our universal input csv format (DATA_XXXX) using the function ProduceIsoCorTables as follows:
+and can be obtained from our universal input csv format file (Data/Universal_Isotopologue_File.csv) using the function ProduceIsoCorTables as follows:

 ```
 WT1 <- ProduceIsoCorTables(PathToCSV_file = "Replicate 1/Pyr layer replicate1  29WT.csv")